-Sugar coating reveals black deathJuly 17th, 2013 in Diseases, Conditions, Syndromes /
+Sugar coating reveals black deathJuly 17, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Even today, the lives of humans and animals are claimed by plague.
 A new antibody-based detection method can be used to reliably and sensitively identify plague in patient serum and other biological samples.
 The antibody specifically recognizes a particular carbohydrate structure found on the cell surfaces of the bacterium that causes plague, as reported by German researchers in the journal Angewandte Chemie.